 And don’t worry, this review of Suits is just a small taste of a full episode i’m devoting to Suits in the future.
 So if you need more of a fix on Harvey and Mike, you’ll get it soon!

-SUIT UP!
-Even if you're not a lawyer, you can still dress like one.
+★ SUIT UP!
+Even if you're not a lawyer, you can still DRESS LIKE A LAWYER.
 All of my suits are from BlackLapel (I've used them exclusively for over five years).
 Their custom suits are amazing, yet still ridiculously affordable.
-HIGHLY recommended: https://go.magik.ly/ml/f78n/ (affiliate link, which helps out the channel)
+HIGHLY recommended: https://go.magik.ly/ml/f78n/

 I get asked a lot about whether being a practicing attorney is like being a lawyer on TV.
 Like most people, I love watching legal movies and courtroom dramas.
 It's one of the reasons I decided to become a lawyer.
 But sometimes they make me want to pull my hair out because they are ridiculous.